What qualifications do I need to become a CCA?

 When is the registration deadline for the CCA exam?

 The registration deadline date is different for each exam.
-The exam registration page lists the different locations for each exam, the registration deadline date and the cancellation policy.
+The How to Join page has the dates listed.

 Can I write only one exam per year?

 No, an individual can choose to write a second time if a second exam offering is provided.

 The total number of correct answers as compared to a cut score determines whether you pass the exam.
 The cut score reflects the difficulty of the exam as determined by subject matter experts in agronomy using statistical methodology consistent with psychometric practices and standards used for credentialing exams (see below for more detail).
 We will only provide pass/fail results on our exams.